2019 Top Family-Friendly Summer Attractions in Seattle

 Their mission is to bring to life the joy of discovery for children and their families through fun, creative, hands-on exploration of the world around them.

-The EMP is dedicated to the ideas and risk-taking that fuel contemporary pop-culture.
-With its roots in rock 'n' roll music, the EMP serves as a gateway museum, reaching multigenerational music fans.
+The MoPOP is dedicated to the ideas and risk-taking that fuel contemporary pop-culture.
+With its roots in rock 'n' roll music, the MoPOP serves as a gateway museum, reaching multigenerational music fans.
 The building itself is as unique as the experience inside.